zellyirigon/business-analytics-fundamentals/README.md

  #### 📊 Continuous Variables
   Probability distributions like normal and exponential (`continuous_prob_distribution.R`).

-## 🗂 Data Set
-  The data set used in this project is PimaIndiansDiabetes from the mlbench package in R. It contains information on diabetes in Pima Indian women.

 ## 🤝 Contributing
 Suggestions and improvements are welcome!
 Please create an issue or submit a pull request.